 Feeling faint

-Stand up and feel dizzy?
-It’s all down to those hormones.
-If this happens, make sure you sit down and wait until it passes.
+If you stand up and suddenly feel dizzy, sit down and wait until it passes.
 Lying on your back isn’t recommended, so try lying on your side if sitting down doesn’t help.
-Also, take your time in standing up!
+Also, take your time when standing up and stay hydrated by drinking plenty of water.
+Make sure you're getting enough iron too as sometimes a lack of it can cause fainting.

-By now their eyes will be developed enough to know the difference between light and dark.
-In a couple of weeks, they will also be able to open their eyes fully.
+By now your baby's eyes will be developed enough to know the difference between light and dark.
+In a couple of weeks, they'll also be able to fully open their eyes.
+Also, your baby's eyelashes and eyebrows will have formed between 23 and 26 weeks pregnant but some babies can be born without eyebrows, or very fine hair.

 Plumping up